All Aboard! The Ultimate Guide to Taking the Train from Singapore to Bangkok

 -

 Kuala Lumpur to Hat Yai: From Kuala Lumpur, you can take a train to Hat Yai, a major city in Southern Thailand.
-This part of the journey typically involves an overnight train, allowing you to save on accommodation costs.
+This part of the journey typically involves an overnight train, allowing you to save on accommodation costs The details matter here..

 -